-Raw fresh foods (like vegetables) provide a source of natural microbes for your dog.
+Raw fresh foods provide a source of natural microbes for your dog.
 Some people even feed their dogs raw meat diets, although you will need to follow appropriate safety precautions if you want to try this for your dog.
 As you are aware, not all microbes that grow on food are healthy.

 3) Good influences (you and your dog’s friends)

 Let’s face it: We share microbes with our dogs.
 Research shows that humans and their dogs share skin bacteria.
 Your dog’s furry playmates probably share their microbes as well.
 Your dog may even be coprophagic (poop-eater).